 - Preheat oven to 375° F (190° C) Baking sheet, lightly oiled

-- In a large pot over high heat, bring 6 cups (1.5 L) water to boil.
+- In a large pot over high heat, bring 6 cups (1.5 L) of water to a boil.
 Add asparagus and cook for 3 to 5 minutes or until tender.
 Drain; allow to cool.

-- Meanwhile, in a medium bowl, combine ricotta cheese, mozarella cheese, Parmesan cheese, thyme and sesame oil.
+- Meanwhile, in a medium bowl, combine ricotta cheese, mozzarella cheese, Parmesan cheese, thyme, and sesame oil.
 Season to taste with salt and pepper if desired.

-- Spoon about 1/2 cup (125 mL) cheese mixture into center of each burrito.
-Divide asparagus into 4 portions; lay each portion in center of each burrito.
-Fold in bottom and sides of burritos and roll, allowing tips of asparagus to extend out top of roll.
+- Spoon about 1/2 cup (125 mL) cheese mixture into the center of each burrito.
+Divide asparagus into 4 portions; lay each portion in the center of each burrito.
+Fold in the bottom and sides of burritos and roll, allowing tips of asparagus to extend out the top of the roll.

 - Serve burritos covered in sauce or pass sauce separately.

 Tip: Leftover cooked vegetables work well in place of asparagus in these tasty wraps.